FormantIO/toolkit/README.md

 ## Is there a simple way to get a Formant look and feel?

 When building an embedded app, you might want a quick way to get a website that looks like Formant.
+This css augments class-less semantic HTML making it incredibly easy to use.

 <p align="center">
   <img src="images/preview_style.png" width="350" title="Formant Look and Feel">